 - 1 T Chinese rice wine or Mirin

 - 1t cornflour mixed with 1 T water

 - Jasmine or basmati rice and fresh coriander leaves to serve

 Soak the beans in cold water for 10 minutes and then drain.

 Trim the stalk ends off the beans, cut the ginger into matchsticks and the red pepper into julienne strips.

-Bring a pot of salted water to the boil and and cook the green beans and red pepper for 3 minutes.
+Bring a pot of salted water to the boil and cook the green beans and red pepper for 3 minutes.
 Drain and refresh under cold water, and pat dry on a clean tea towel.

-Heat the oil in a wok or frying pan and fry the ginger, chilli and garlic briefly, then add the green beans and pepper and toss around for about 2 – 3 minutes over a high heat.
+Heat the oil in a wok or frying pan and fry the ginger, chilli and garlic briefly, then add the green beans and pepper and toss around for about 2 – 3 minutes over high heat.
 Add the black beans, rice wine, soy and sesame oil and cook all for another minute or so.

 Add the cornflour – water mix and toss through until the sauce thickens slightly.